Publishing Dashboards to GitHub Pages

 Important notes:

-- You may see prompts asking for confirmation - just type the number to proceed
+- You will see prompts asking for confirmation - just type the number to proceed

 - Your browser may open showing your GitHub repository